Laetitia-Deken/sql_srs/README.md

 Here are the concepts and notions covered in this training project :

 📌 DuckDB is a Python library used in this project, which provides a rich SQL dialect, with support far beyond basic SQL.
-DuckDB supports arbitrary and nested correlated subqueries, window functions, collations, complex types (arrays, structs), and more.
+DuckDB supports arbitrary and nested correlated subqueries, window functions, collations, complex types (arrays, structs), and more ;

-📌 Git / GitHub : Branch / requirements.txt file /.gitignore file / Pull Request / Merge
+📌 Git / GitHub : Branch / requirements.txt file /.gitignore file / Pull Request / Merge ;

 📌 Virtual Environment : venv ;

 📌 Retrieve user input with st.text_area() ;

 📌 requirements.txt ;

 📌 Context Managers with Python ;

 📌 Exceptions handling (Try / Except) ;

 📌 Code Quality with Black / PyLint / iSort ;

-📌 GitHub Actions : YAML file / CI with Black /
+📌 GitHub Actions : YAML file / CI with Black.